 The rise of bitcoin signaled a new era of how currencies are perceived in this digital age.
 Bitcoin is the first cryptocurrency based on blockchain technology that many experts say will challenge even the fiat currencies we use globally.
 The essence of digital currencies such as bitcoin is that they are created digitally by the vast network of computers engaged in peer-to-peer communication.
 All the interactions and transactions between these computers are clumped together in blocks and noted in that so-called public ledger called a blockchain.
-Bitcoins are the virtual currency like no other – some even use them to bet online with the help of the Mr Green VR bonus, for example.
-Others use it for acquiring different services.
+Bitcoins are the virtual currency like no other.

 Every transaction concluded is recorded and verified, so there isn’t a chance in the world a transaction can be copied.
 This aspect is critical as bitcoins are a decentralized digital currency that isn’t controlled by any government or organization, unlike fiat currencies.

 To create bitcoins and run this entire network and verify transactions, you need tremendous computer power capable of completing the most complex computations and algorithms.
 These computers are a part of the process called Bitcoin mining.

 For every transaction verified by your computer, you will be awarded a portion of bitcoin.
 These computers need a lot of computational power and energy to allow them to continuously work on the algorithms and support the transactions involving bitcoin.

 To some, it seems like easy money, but think again.
 There are various risks involved in bitcoin mining, and this article will present the most common ones.
 Read on!